-The Square is teeming with colorful life.
-Vendors sell vegetables, curios, flutes, and other crafts around the Kastamandap rest house.
+The square is teeming with colorful life.
+Vendors sell vegetables, curios, flutes and other crafts around the Kasthamandap rest house.
 This rest house is said to have been built with the wood of a single tree and is the source from which the Kathmandu Valley got its name.
 Nearby are great drums which were beaten to announce royal decrees.
-All woodcarvings, statues, and architecture in this area are exceptionally fine, and Kathmandu Durbar Square is among the most important sights for travellers to see.
+All woodcarvings, statues and architecture in this area are exceptionally fine and Kathmandu Durbar Square is among the most important sights for travelers to see.

-The Bhimsen temple which honors Bhim – great wrestler, brother of the Pandavs, and a deity to Nepalese businessmen – contains fine samples of metal craft.
+- THE BHIMSEN TEMPLE which honors Bhim – great wrestler, brother of the Pandavas and a deity to Nepalese businessmen – contains fine samples of metal craft.
 The best place, however, to see metal sculpture is the Hiranya Varna Mahabihar, the “Golden Temple.”
 It is a Newar monastery which contains wall paintings, fourteenth century statues, and scriptures.
 Its front facade is mostly covered in bronze.
 Note the stone gates and the figures upon them.
-These were built by Silakars whose descendants are active in the woodcarving industry today.
+These were built by the Silakars whose descendants are active in the woodcarving industry today.
 Also interesting are the four metal monkeys at the corners of the temple.
 Monkeys have been featured in the temple decor of Nepal for several hundred years!

 Bhaktapur Durbar Square is a conglomeration of pagoda and shikhara-style temples grouped around a fifty-five window palace of brick and wood.
 The square is one of the most charming architectural showpieces of the Valley as it highlights the ancient arts of Nepal.
 The golden effigies of kings perched on the top of stone monoliths, the guardian deities looking out from their sanctuaries, the wood carvings in every place-struts, lintels, uprights, tympanums, gateways and windows-all seem to form a well-orchestrated symphony.
 The main items of interest in the Durbar Square are: